Learning Feature Embeddings for Discriminant Model based Tracking: Online Tracking with Learned Feature Embeddings

+where $\mathbf{w}^{*}_{t-1}$ is the trained model at frame $t-1$, and $j$ indicates the number of iterations.
+In practice, $5$ iterations are enough for the satisfactory $\mathbf{w}^{*}_{t}$.
+Note that this iterative method is efficient because Eq.~\ref{eq:Gauss-Seidel-b} can be solved efficiently with forward substitution, and the time complexity of each iteration is $O\left ( D^2 \right )$ instead of $O\left ( D^3/2 \right )$.

-{ \bfseries Update.} To robustly locating the target object, updating the appearance model of a tracker is often necessary.
-Following the update method used in~\cite{KCF,BACF,CFNet}, we update the above $\mathbf{X}_t$ by means of the linear weighting based approach which can be expressed as:
+In order to locate the target object robustly, updating the appearance model is necessary.
+Following the popular updating method used in~\cite{KCF,BACF,CFNet,fdKCF}, we update $\mathbf{X}_t$ by means of the linear weighting approach, \emph{i.e.},